Back To Search Results

 Contraindications

-Tamoxifen should not be used in patients with a known allergy to the drug or any component in its formulation or concomitantly with warfarin.
-For patients taking tamoxifen for breast cancer risk reduction at high risk for breast cancer or ductal carcinoma in situ, it should be avoided if the patient has a history of deep vein thrombosis (DVT) or pulmonary embolism (PE).
-In patients that have been diagnosed with breast cancer, the benefits outweigh the risks, but it should still be used with caution in patients with a history of thromboembolic events.
+Tamoxifen should not be used in patients with a known allergy to the drug or any of its components, nor should it be coadministered with warfarin.
+For patients at high risk for breast cancer or DCIS who are taking tamoxifen for breast cancer risk reduction, it should be avoided if there is a history of deep vein thrombosis or pulmonary embolism.
+In patients who have been diagnosed with breast cancer, the benefits generally outweigh the risks; however, it should still be used with caution in those with a history of thromboembolic events.

 Monitoring

-All patients on tamoxifen should have routine lab work, including a complete blood count with platelets, serum calcium, and liver function tests.
-Female patients should monitor for abnormal vaginal bleeding and receive a breast and gynecologic exam at baseline and routinely after.
-Patients should also watch for signs and symptoms of a DVT or PE.
+All patients on tamoxifen should undergo routine laboratory work, including a complete blood count with platelets, serum calcium, and liver function tests.
+Female patients should be monitored for abnormal vaginal bleeding and receive baseline and routine breast and gynecologic exams.
+Additionally, patients should be vigilant for signs and symptoms of deep vein thrombosis or pulmonary embolism.

-Other monitoring parameters tend to vary depending on patient-specific factors.
-In patients with pre-existing hyperlipidemia, triglycerides and cholesterol should require monitoring.[51]
-Patients on vitamin K antagonists should have their INR and PT checked.[52]
-Reproductive female patients need a pregnancy test before treatment and should use reliable birth control methods during treatment.[53]
-Premenopausal women should receive a bone mineral density test.
-All patients should get an ophthalmic exam if vision problems or cataracts occur.[54]
+Other monitoring parameters may vary depending on patient-specific factors.
+In patients with preexisting hyperlipidemia, triglycerides and cholesterol levels should be monitored.[67]
+Patients taking vitamin K antagonists should have their international normalized ratio (INR) and prothrombin time (PT) regularly monitored.[68]
+Reproductive-age female patients should undergo a pregnancy test before starting treatment and use reliable birth control methods during treatment.[69]
+Premenopausal women should have a bone mineral density test to monitor for potential bone loss.
+Additionally, all patients should undergo an ophthalmic examination if they experience vision problems or develop cataracts.[70]

 Toxicity